bulgantamiri/fibostackclient/doc/source/contributor/humaninterfaceguide.rst

 -------------------------

-Major API version support has become less important over time as the various OpenStack services have chosen to focus on the "minor" versioning mechanisms described above.
-However, OpenStackClient aims to support **all** OpenStack clouds, not just those running the most recent OpenStack release.
+Major API version support has become less important over time as the various fibostack services have chosen to focus on the "minor" versioning mechanisms described above.
+However, fibostackClient aims to support **all** fibostack clouds, not just those running the most recent fibostack release.
 This means it must aim to support older major API versions that have since been removed from the services in question.
-For example, the Volume service's (cinder) v2 API was deprecated in cinder 11.0.0 (Pike) and was removed in cinder 19.0.0 (Xena), however, OpenStackClient continues to support this API since not all OpenStack deployments have updated or will update to Xena or later.
+For example, the Volume service's (cinder) v2 API was deprecated in cinder 11.0.0 (Pike) and was removed in cinder 19.0.0 (Xena), however, fibostackClient continues to support this API since not all fibostack deployments have updated or will update to Xena or later.
 This should remain the case for as long as this support is technically feasible.

 .. note::

-    While OpenStackClient will continue to support existing command implementations for older APIs, there is no requirement to add **new** commands that implement support for deprecated or removed APIs.
+    While fibostackClient will continue to support existing command implementations for older APIs, there is no requirement to add **new** commands that implement support for deprecated or removed APIs.

-OpenStackClient provides different command implementations depending on the API version used.
-On startup, OpenStackClient will attempt to identify the API version using the service catalog.
-Where a service provides multiple API major versions, OpenStackClient defaults to the latest one.
+fibostackClient provides different command implementations depending on the API version used.
+On startup, fibostackClient will attempt to identify the API version using the service catalog.
+Where a service provides multiple API major versions, fibostackClient defaults to the latest one.
 This can be configured by the user using options (``--os-{service}-api-version``), environment variables (``OS_{service}_API_VERSION``) or configuration in the ``clouds.yaml`` file.